conversationai/perspectiveapi/api_reference.md

 See the [Toxicity and sub-attribute annotation guidelines](https://github.com/conversationai/conversationai.github.io/blob/master/crowdsourcing_annotation_schemes/toxicity_with_subattributes.md) for more details.

-To give a sense of the scores our TOXICITY models give on actual comments, see [this CSV of scored comments](example_data/perspective_wikipedia_2k_score_sample_20180829.csv).
+To get a sense of the scores our TOXICITY models give on actual comments, see [this CSV of scored comments](example_data/perspective_wikipedia_2k_score_sample_20180829.csv).
 These 2,000 comments are from Wikipedia talk page discussions, randomly sampled